ogcincubator/dev-exercise-template/apps/pygeoapi/README.md

 [pygeoapi](https://pygeoapi.io/) is a Python server implementation of the OGC API suite of standards.
 It is a Reference Implementation for OGC API - Features, OGC API - Tiles and OGC API - Environmental Data Retrieval, and compliance certified for OGC API - Processes.

-You can learn more about pygeoapi in the [Diving into pygeoapi Workshop](https://dive.pygeoapi.io/).
+You can learn more about pygeoapi, including how-to use provider plugins to ingest different data formats, in the [Diving into pygeoapi Workshop](https://dive.pygeoapi.io/).

 ## Quick-Start